Online coloring of short interval graphs and two-count interval graphs: Online coloring of 2-count interval graphs

 In this section, we study the online coloring of 2-count interval graphs.
-First, we analyze the performance of $\ff$ on 2-count interval graphs.
-For general online coloring algorithms, we study four scenarios by considering two parameters: (1) knowledge of the interval representation, and (2) knowledge of the interval lengths.
-Knowledge of the interval representation is defined as usual where the graph is presented via an interval representation.
-Knowledge of the interval lengths is defined by presenting all interval lengths before the first interval is presented.
+First, we show that the competitive ratio of $\ff$ is bounded above by 4 in this setting.
+In general, we show that no online algorithm has competitive ratio less than 2.5 if the interval representation is unknown and 2 if the interval representation is known.
 In this setting, the interval length may depend on the clique number of the graph.
-Note that unlike for $\sigma$-interval graphs, the graphs constructed are still from a proper subclass of interval graphs.
+Unlike for $\sigma$-interval graphs, 2-count interval graphs form a proper subclass of interval graphs without needing to bound the length.